annarosca/annarosca/README.md

 ### I'm Anna Rossetti, a software engineer living and working in England, UK.

-I enjoy building useful and/or whimsical things for web & mobile.
+I build things for web & mobile.